 Enhances soft skills necessary for success in the workplace.
 Instruction and practice are provided in the areas of Reading for Information, Applied Mathematics, and Locating Information, as they are applied directly in the workplace.
 Two lecture; two lab.
-Fall semester; DBN

 HDE 107 • Workforce Skills II